rj-price/rnaseq_starter/README.md

 This analysis pipeline processes Illumina paired end reads generated from RNA-seq experiments.

 ### Output
-The main output from this pipeline are the quantification files that can be used in downstream differential expression testing.
+The main outputs from this pipeline are the quantification files that can be used in downstream differential expression testing.

 <br>